awsdocs/amazon-personalize-developer-guide/doc_source/creating-a-solution-version.md

 ## Creating a solution version \(AWS SDKs\)<a name="create-solution-version-sdk"></a>

-When your solution is ACTIVE, use the following code to create a solution version with the AWS SDK for Python \(Boto3\) or the AWS SDK for Java 2\.x\.
+When your solution is ACTIVE, use the following code to create a solution version\.
+Specify the Amazon Resource Name \(ARN\) from [Step 2: Configuring a solution](customizing-solution-config.md)\.
+Use the [DescribeSolutionVersion](API_DescribeSolutionVersion.md) operation to retrieve the solution version's status\.

 ------
 #### [ SDK for Python \(Boto3\) ]

-To create a solution version, using the following `create_solution_version` method\.
-Replace the `solution arn` with the Amazon Resource Name \(ARN\) of the solution from [Step 2: Configuring a solution](customizing-solution-config.md)\.
-The following code uses the [DescribeSolutionVersion](API_DescribeSolutionVersion.md) operation to retrieve the solution version's status\.

 ```
 import boto3